Cognigy/Documentation/docs/en/docs/help/get-help.md

 <div class="divider"></div>

-For a better and faster handling of your ticket you should provide as much information as you can give us.
+For a better and faster handling of your ticket, you should provide as much information as you can give us.

 The following sections describe recommended attachments and information you could send us to accelerate the ticket handling process.